8-K Filings Explained: The Early Warning System for Investors

 | 2.06 | Material impairments | Writing down goodwill or other assets |

-Securities, Governance, and Accounting
+Securities, Corporate Oversight, and Accounting

 | Area | Why It Matters |